 Wide-angle lenses are incredibly popular for landscape photographers, but they can be very tricky to use.
 The main problem is that these lenses are so different from the way we normally see the world, which makes it easy to use them incorrectly.
-Still, wide-angle lenses are one of the most important tools that you have at your disposal, and — used well — they can lead to spectacular photos.
-In this article, I will cover everything you need to know about using wide angle lenses and how to make the most out of them.
+Still, wide-angle lenses are one of the most important tools that you have at your disposal, and when used well can lead to spectacular photos.
+In this article, we will cover everything you need to know about using wide angle lenses.

 1. Exaggerating Perspective